tomchentw/react-toastr/README.md

 #### Displaying HTML

-To display HTML simply pass JSX instead of strings for title and message arguments:
+To display HTML, simply pass JSX instead of strings for title and message arguments:

 ```javascript
 this.container.success(